 Carol came into pottery to escape the stress of her academic career.
 Although she very much enjoys throwing, she finds that hand building and sculpture are much more satisfying.
 This art was learned over a number of years through the pupils of Danielle Sawada at Thrown Together Pottery and Art in Truro.
 Danielle steered her in the direction of several sculpting workshops, where she learned the skills required to create the work you see in the gallery today.
 A series of workshops with Jessica Sallay-Carrington helped her hone her style and guided the textural richness of her pieces

 Carol is very much inspired by nature, and believes that walking through it is the most important part of her day.
-She enjoys interacting with the creatures in the fields, and forest edges, capturing their playful character, which emerges from the clay as she sculpts.
+She enjoys interacting with the creatures in the fields and forest edges, capturing their playful character, which emerges from the clay as she sculpts.